pythonr0ck/zen-mods/README.md

 # Sidebar Expand on Hover

 - Fixed compatibility for Zen v1.17.11b!
-- Added: Proper Collapsed Essentials, Highly Accurate Expanded Sidebar Background Colors, Fix Collapsed Folders, etc.
+- Added: Proper Collapsed Essentials, Nearly Accurate Expanded Sidebar Background Colors, Fix Collapsed Folders, etc.

 **Note:** This release is close to being completed.
 Additional configurable/revertable options and animations are still due to be added.